qualiaMachine/deep-learning-intro/_episodes/03-monitor-the-model.md

 When compiling the model we can define a few very important aspects.
 We will discuss them now in more detail.

+## 5. Choose a loss function and optimizer
 ### Loss function
 The loss is what the neural network will be optimized on during training, so choosing a suitable loss function is crucial for training neural networks.
 In the given case we want to stimulate that the predicted values are as close as possible to the true values.
 This is commonly done by using the *mean squared error* (mse) or the *mean absolute error* (mae), both of which should work OK in this case.
 Often, mse is preferred over mae because it "punishes" large prediction errors more severely.